William Thomas Carpenter: Ancestry

-Earlier life
+Early life

 When he was an infant, his family, who were Southern sympathizers, moved to Bourbon County, Kansas, then migrated in a wagon train up the Platte River to settle near Pike's Peak, El Paso County, Colorado.
 From 1862 to 1900, as cowhand and later as trail boss, he traveled all the famed cattle trails of Texas, Oklahoma, New Mexico, Kansas, Colorado, Montana, Nevada, Utah, and Arizona.

 Later life

-He married late in 1875 or early in 1876 in Missouri to Mattie Christenson, who was born August 28, 1859 at Copenhagen, Denmark; she was 16 years old.
+He married late in 1875 or early in 1876 in Missouri to Mattie Christenson, who was born August 28, 1859, at Copenhagen, Denmark; she was 16 years old.
 After his retirement from "cowboying," they settled on their ranch west of the Pecos in Terrell County, Texas.
-He died on March 30, 1933 in the Kerr Hotel in Sanderson, Texas, where he had gone for medical treatment.
+He died on March 30, 1933, in the Kerr Hotel in Sanderson, Texas, where he had gone for medical treatment.

 Mattie (Christensen) Carpenter survived her husband by three years and inherited his estate.
 She left no will and no relative could be found after her death on September 1, 1936, so the state of Texas became her heir.